shortland/Honey-Pot-Bears-Rootkit/README.md

 6. Save the address to your fake syscall at the targetIndex of the totallyReal_syscallPtrs[].
 As of now, do this in the loadMod() function.
 7. That's all you have to do. the injectSyscalls and restoreSyscalls functions will take care of the rest based on your input in steps 3-6.

+### Hide entries from ls

+**Primary Developer:**<INSERT YOUR NAME HERE>

+<TODO> Explain here

+### Hide entries from ps

+**Primary Developer:**<INSERT YOUR NAME HERE>

+<TODO> Explain here

+### Create backdoor account and return fake passwd and shadow

+**Primary Developer:**<INSERT YOUR NAME HERE>

+<TODO> Explain here

+### Allow process to elevate its UID to 0 (root) on demand

+**Primary Developer**: Khan

+A process signals to the kernel module that it wishes to elevate its UID by calling 'kill' with a secret signal (default 42).
+The rootkit intercepts the kill syscall, detects use of the secret syscall, and changes the uid of the calling process to 0 (in the cred struct of the task struct of said process.)

+The kill command was used for communication since it has a field for variable input, signal.
+Sig has standard values 1-31, but can take any int.
+This makes it easy to define/identify non standard values to use for communication.